SALTIRE Emerging Researcher SchemeSERENE: Solutions from Emerging Researcher Exchanges: The role of the Natural Environment

 - Projects may build on, or be extensions to, existing activity or may be new developments

-- Visit must be for a minimum of one month.
+- Visit must be for a minimum of two weeks.
 This can be applied as one extended trip or several shorter visits to accommodate caring commitments.

-- Activities can start any time after the award date, and no later that 1st February 2022
+- Activities can start any time after the award date, and between February and end of January 2023

 - SAGES defines the start of the project as being any activity undertaken to progress the project, which includes booking flights, planning a schedule of activities to be undertaken in the initial stages